apexpl/apexpl.github.io/manage_multiple_client_servers_linux.md

 `nano $HOME/.profile`

-Scroll down to the very bottom of the file, and add the following lines by pressing Ctrl+Shift+V:
+Scroll down to the very bottom of the file, and add the following lines by copying them to your clipboard, then within terminal by pressing Ctrl+Shift+V:

 ~~~
 if [ -d "$HOME/bin" ] ; then